1 / 10

 Speaking of which, space in the back is more restrictive than in close rivals such as the Skoda Fabia.
 Adults will find the sloping roof eats into the available headroom, and knee room is also tighter than is comfortable.

-It's got a good-sized boot that should cope with a variety of luggage, and it's deep and wide, making it easy to load items in and out, but we wish it had better functionality to make greater use of the available space.
+The 2021 Citroen C3 has got a good-sized boot capacity at 300 litres, meaning that it should cope with a variety of luggage.
+It's deep and wide, making it easy to load items in and out, but we wish it had better functionality to make greater use of the available space.
 You do get a decent level of equipment for a reasonable price though.
 After its 2020 facelift all models come with a 7.0-inch touchscreen, climate control, Apple CarPlay and Android Auto, LED headlights and cruise.
 It doesn't cover all the essentials though; rear electric windows, alloy wheels and a leather wheel are missing.

 In the right specification, the C3 is a pleasant small car with lots of personality, an excellent engine, and lots of kit, but its flawed driving experience, some patchy plastics and practicality issues are major drawbacks.